 To retain employees, it is imperative to understand what they are looking for in an employer and job position.
 For job seekers, the most important factors in a potential new position are job stability, location, and culture.
 Understanding employees’ wants and needs is critical for retention and taking the time to taking the time to reflect on their priorities will undercut costs in the long run.

 Being successful at hiring is about convincing the perfect candidates before someone else does.
-If you are presenting job seekers with engagement, career advancement, employer culture, and benefits, you’ll see your retention rates rise, and the cost of making a hire will go down.
+If you are presenting job seekers with a great culture, a path for advancing their career, and great benefits, you’ll see your retention rates rise.

 If you’re looking to build your dream team, let’s talk.
 We’ve helped people like you build dynamic, capable tech teams for years, and we’d like to help you, too.